audibleblink/secblog/content/post/passdb/index.md

 Also, databases are a feat of real Software Engineering.

 This project started completely in Ruby, and then I eventually moved the seeder to Golang.
-The following table show the chunks of time I shaved along with what I did to save that time.
+The following table shows the chunks of time I shaved off,  along with what I did to save that time.

 This is highly unscientific and remember that each row indicating improvement is a result of every change that is listed above it.